hapax/hapax.github.io/assets/chuzenji.md

 of ruin and know only combinatorics, but the assemblage does not have this luxury.
 When an organism is sufficiently ruined, it dies; when enough shops close, and people move away, so does a town.
-As an ordered composite, arranged in ever greater ordered hierarchies, we operate in tiny slivers of phase space.
-If entropy is maximized, we cease to exist.
+As an ordered composite, arranged in ever greater hierarchies of order, we operate in tiny slivers of phase space, and if entropy is maximized, we will cease to exist.
 Viewed this way, ruin becomes a statement about the perishability of ordered being.